 - length of exposure

 Once you’ve been admitted to the emergency room, a healthcare provider will measure and monitor your vital signs.
-This includes your pulse, temperature, blood pressure, and breathing rate.
-Doctors may also give you one or more of the following to help ease symptoms and rid your body of the chlorine:
+This includes your pulse, temperature, blood pressure, oxygenation, and breathing rate.
+Doctors may also give you one or more of the following to help ease symptoms and help your body deal with the chlorine:

-You might require a breathing tube if you have trouble breathing.
+You might require placement of a breathing tube into your airway for mechanical ventilation if you have trouble breathing.
 Doctors might use a special tool to view your throat and determine if you have serious burns in your airways or lungs.
-A tube may need to be inserted into your stomach to empty its contents.
+A nasogastric tube may need to be inserted into your stomach to empty its contents.

-Medical staff may need to wash affected skin for several hours.
+Medical staff may need to wash affected skin at hourly intervals.
 Surgical removal of affected skin may be necessary if it’s severely damaged.

 Chlorine poisoning can have serious effects on the body.
-The outlook for recovery depends on the amount of chlorine swallowed or inhaled and how quickly treatment is obtained.
+The outlook for recovery depends on the amount of chlorine touched, swallowed, or inhaled and how quickly treatment is obtained.
 You have a better chance for full recovery if you receive medical help promptly.